 Do feel free to contact me and I will prepare the ultimate trip to Jerusalem for you!
 In fact, I am willing to chat for free, in my online chat or via messenger.
 So don’t hesitate and get in touch!
 One of the best places that I like to tour is Jerusalem especially Temple Mt which is fascinating!
 Sadly some tend to skip but I truly tell it’s a must-see site in Jerusalem.

 Tips For Visiting the Dome of the Rock

-So since lines can be very long it is important to arrive early and be prepared to wait.
+So since lines can be very long, it is essential to arrive early and be prepared to wait.
 They are even longer during peak season and holidays.
-But at the same time, I can tell you from my own experience as a private tour guide in Jerusalem that if you would come sometime after they had opened the gates you can enter without waiting in many times.
+But at the same time, I can tell you from my own experience as a private tour guide in Jerusalem that if you would come sometime after they had opened the gates, you could enter without waiting in many times.

-Second, if you have any religious artifacts or articles on you, regardless if they are Christian or Jewish, you will not be permitted to bring these items in with you.
+Second, if you have any religious artifacts or articles on you, whether Christian or Jewish, you will not be permitted to bring them in with you.
 So save your shopping for after your visit!
 You may be denied entry for carrying religious artifacts with you and that would be a shame, isn’t it?
-I mean you waited in line for so long.
+I mean, you waited in line for so long.

-Also, you should make sure you have your documents with you in order to enter the Temple Mount.
+Also, you should make sure you have your documents with you to enter the Temple Mount.

 When visiting it is forbidden to practice Christian or Jewish prayer

 And my last tip would be to dress modestly and respectfully.
 Headscarves are not required.
 Women must have their shoulders covered and should wear long pants or a long skirt.
 Men should not be wearing shorts.
-The security there is quite fussy, so just be respectful of the security guards and not take photos.
-Remember this is the third holiest site for Muslims right after Mecca and Medina, so maintaining respect is fundamental!
+The security there is quite fussy, so just be respectful of the security guards and do not take photos.
+Remember, this is the third holiest site for Muslims, right after Mecca and Medina, so maintaining respect is fundamental!

 Dome of the Rock Opening Hours